on-api/on-api/2.4.0/spec/accesses.md

 ### accessState

-Describes the current state of wether the access is connected and can be used.
+Describes the current state of whether the access is connected and can be used.

  * Data format: One of PLANNED, DEPLOYING, HOMESPASSED, CONNECTED, DISCONNECTED
  * Mandatory

 ### coNetworkAgreement

-Specifies wether the end customer is required to have a separate contract with the CO for services to be allowed on the access.
+Specifies whether the end customer is required to have a separate contract with the CO for services to be allowed on the access.
 The attribute is mandatory but can be empty which should be intepreted as NOT_REQUIRED.

  * Data format: One of REQUIRED_NOT_VALID, REQUIRED_VALID, NOT_REQUIRED or empty string ""
  * Mandatory